Director of Special Education Program Details

 • Director of Special Education Internship (EDUC889)

-School-based experience of at least 320 hours in 1 year; at least 40 hours at a special education administrative unit other than student’s primary experience.
-Jointly supervised by Bethel faculty member and onsite licensed and practicing director of special education.
-Direct experience in administrative duties; synthesis of learning between academic program and administrative needs of host district.
+School-based experience of at least 320 hours; at least 40 hours at a special education administrative unit other than student’s primary experience.
+Jointly supervised by Bethel faculty and onsite licensed and practicing special education director.
+Direct experience in administrative duties; synthesis of learning between academic program and host district administrative needs.

 2 credits